Free Guide To The Best Fine Motor Activities for Children

 Original: Start with your right hand up in the air and all your fingers together.
 Spread your pointer and pinky finger wide simultaneously, then bring them back together.
 Then spread your pointer and middle finger while at the same time spreading your ring and pinky finger.
 Do this with your right hand then repeat with your left hand, 10 times each.

-Modified: With your right hand in the air and your fingers together, try to separate your pointer and middle finger from your ring and pinky.
-Repeat this open and closed pattern 10 times with the right and then repeat this with the left hand.
+Modified: With your right hand in the air and your fingers together, try to separate your pointer and middle fingers from your ring and pinky.
+Repeat this open and closed pattern 10 times with the right hand, and then repeat this with the left hand.

 5. Open shut hands